cognitom/dominiq/README.md

 observable.subscribe(update)
 ```

-Actions are receive the reference to the state and supporsed to return nothing, or a *partial data*.
+Actions receives the reference to the state and supporsed to return nothing, or a *partial data* if the state should be changed.

 **Note**: actions could be one of them: